Connect with us

 Should The Ordinary Retinol & Retinoids be kept in the fridge?

 Yes!
-The Ordinary Retinol & Retinoids should be kept in the fridge, and this is something to really think about before buying.
+The Ordinary Retinol & Retinoids should be kept in the fridge, which is something to think about before buying.
 If your fridge is really far away from where you normally do your skincare, will you remember to use it?
 Will you bother to go to the fridge, apply it to your skin and then put it back in the fridge?
+The new Retinal 0.2% does not need to be kept in the fridge.

 Which products should not be used with Retinol & Retinoids?